 - Standard automatic limited-slip differential

 Combined with sophisticated accident-avoidance technologies and standard side-impact and side curtain airbags, the Tacoma has more safety features than most compact pickups.
-Besides stability control, the Star Safety System includes electronic brake-force distribution, brake assist and traction control.
+Besides stability control, the Star Safety System includes antilock brakes with electronic brake-force distribution and brake assist, and traction control.

 - Three-point seat belts in all seating positions

 Of Interest to Truck Owners